 and Medical Clearance Policy

-The Program has identified minimum technical standards all students must meet and maintain for enrollment and progression in the Program to ensure successful completion of the Program and the delivery of safe and effective client care during fieldwork and following graduation.
-These technical standards, listed below, are necessary for achievement of the Program’s Graduate Competencies (found in the LMU-Knoxville OTD Program Student Catalog), competencies stipulated by accreditation agencies, and the standards of OT practice.
+The Program has identified minimum technical standards all students must meet and maintain for enrollment and progression in the Program to ensure successful completion of the Program and the delivery of safe and effective client care during FWs and following graduation.
+These technical standards, listed below, are necessary for achievement of the Program’s Program Outcomes competencies stipulated by accreditation agencies, and the standards of OT practice.

 Critical Thinking and Cognitive Abilities